-Spotdox is billed Once, by the month, by the year, or once for a lifetime account (lifetime accounts available for a limited time).
+Spotdox is billed by the month, by the year, or once for a lifetime account (lifetime accounts available for a limited time).
 Satisfaction guaranteed.

 Spotdox connects a web browser to your computers.
 To do that we need to transfer information between the two places.
 This information consists of thumbnail images, preview images and directory and file information.
 All of this information exists on our server for as short a period of time, (usually 10 minutes or less), and access to it is strictly controlled internally and externally: No employees are given access to this temporary information.
 In addition security audits are done on our code base.
 Spotdox does not upload or store your actual files.
 All file transfers are done by Dropbox by commands that you issue.
 We have no database or file information stored anywhere on disk.

 The Spotdox web service runs using industry standard ssl (https) connections between your computers and our servers and between our servers and your browser.
 In addition, industry standard practices are used to enhance the security and identity of the connection.